cloudfoundry/loggregator-api/README.md

 ### Preferred Tags

 When envelopes went from the v1 to the v2 format, tags changed from a typed format, to being strings in all cases.
 When recieving envelopes from V2, to get the string formatted tags `UsePreferredTags` should be used on the egress request.
 If this flag is not used, the v1 tags will be stored in `deprecated_tags` rather then `tags`, and will be formatted as `loggregator_v2.Value` rather then strings.
+You should not use this tag if you want to use the v1 conversion function.
 #### Envelope

 | v1         | v2                               |